Sea of Poppies

-Sea of Poppies (2008) is a novel by Indian novelist Amitav Ghosh which was shortlisted for the Man Booker Prize in 2008.
+Sea of Poppies (2008) is a novel by Indian writer Amitav Ghosh which was shortlisted for the Man Booker Prize in 2008.
 It is the first volume of the Ibis trilogy.
 In the words of Rajnish Mishra, "the Ibis trilogy is Ghosh's most vehement indictment of the source of imperialism and colonialism."
 The second volume is River of Smoke.

 The main characters include Deeti, an ordinary village woman, an "octoroon" American sailor named Zachary Reid, an Indian rajah / zamindar called Neel Rattan Halder, and Benjamin Burnham, an evangelist opium trader.

 The story is set prior to the First Opium War, on the banks of the holy river Ganges and in Calcutta.
 The author compares the Ganges to the Nile, the lifeline of the Egyptian civilization, attributing the provenance and growth of these civilizations to these selfless, ever-flowing bodies.
 He portrays the characters as poppy seeds emanating in large numbers from the field to form a sea, where every single seed is uncertain about its future.

-Synopsis
+Plot

 The novel interweaves the stories of a number of characters, who all, in the latter half of the novel, find themselves taking passage from Calcutta to Mauritius on a schooner named the Ibis.

 The story begins with Deeti, a simple, pious lady, caring mother and an efficient housewife.
 Married to Hukam Singh, a crippled worker in the Ghazipur Opium Factory, the unfortunate Deeti figures out that on her wedding night, she was drugged with opium by her mother-in-law, so that her brother-in-law could rape her and consummate the marriage in place of her impotent husband.
 This brother-in-law is the real father of Deeti's daughter Kabutri.
 When her husband dies, Deeti sends Kabutri to stay with relatives.
 Deeti looks almost certain to meet her doom when she is forced to consider sati ritual (immolation on her husband's funeral pyre) as the only option in the face of threats of more rapes by the brother-in-law, but then Kalua, the untouchable caste ox man from the neighbouring village, comes to her rescue.
 The couple flee and unite.
 This is not acceptable to the high caste villagers.
 In order to escape Deeti's in-laws, she and Kalua become indentured servants, travelling on the Ibis.

 The next key figure is Zachary Reid, an American sailor born to a quadroon mother and a white father.
 Escaping racism, he joins the Ibis on its first voyage for its new owner, Mr. Burnham, from Baltimore to Calcutta.
 A series of misfortunes soon befall the ship, leading to the loss of more senior crew.
 With the support of the head of the lascars, Serang Ali, Zachary becomes the second in command of the ship.
 In Calcutta, Zachary is mistaken for a gentleman and enjoys society life.
 He becomes second mate for the Ibis's next voyage, carrying indentured labour to the island of Mauritius.